 - 1/3 cup honey

-- 1 heaping tsp. arrowroot powder or cornstarch powder, dissolved in 3 Tbsp. water
+- 1 heaping tsp. cornstarch powder, dissolved in 3 Tbsp. water

 - While chicken is roasting, make the side sauce.
-In a saucepan, add all sauce ingredients except arrowroot powder (or cornstarch).
+In a saucepan, add all sauce ingredients except cornstarch.
 Bring to a boil, then lower the heat to a simmer.

 - Taste test for sweetness and saltiness, adding more honey if not sweet enough, or more fish sauce (instead of salt) as desired.
 If you prefer a spicy sauce, add some fresh chili or chili sauce.